 When are meetings?

-The Henrietta Democratic Committee meets regularly on the third Thursday of each month, from 7-8pm, at the Rush-Henrietta Transportation & Operations Center, 1133 Lehigh Station Road in Henrietta.
+The Henrietta Democratic Committee meets regularly on the second Thursday of each month, from 7-8pm, at the Rush-Henrietta Transportation & Operations Center, 1133 Lehigh Station Road in Henrietta.
 On occasion, the meeting location or date/time might change, so be sure to check our website and join our email list to get updates.

 Why should I become a Committee Member?